Blueberry: Production

-In 2023, world production of blueberries (lowbush and highbush combined) was 1.2 million tonnes, led by the United States with 27% of the total, Peru with 19%, and Canada with 14% (table).
+In 2024, world production of blueberries (lowbush and highbush combined) was 1.4 million tonnes, led by the United States with 29% of the total, Peru with 25%, and Canada with 12% (table).

 Quebec produced 43,997 tonnes of wild (lowbush) blueberries, accounting for 47% of the total Canadian production in 2024.

-In 2024, Mexico was forecast to produce 81,000 tonnes of highbush blueberries, an 8% increase over 2023 production.

 Regulations

 Canada No. 1 blueberries are all similar in size, shape, weight, and color—the total product can be no more than ten percent off-color and three percent otherwise defective.

 Nutrition

 Blueberries are 84% water, 14% carbohydrates, 1% protein, and contain negligible fat (table).
-In a reference amount of 100 g, blueberries supply 57 calories of food energy, and are a moderate source (11-16% of the Daily Value, DV) of vitamin K, vitamin C, and manganese, with no other micronutrients in significant content (table).
+In a reference amount of 100 g, blueberries supply 57 calories of food energy, and are a moderate source (11-16% of the Daily Value, DV) of vitamin K, vitamin C, and manganese, with other micronutrients in much smaller contents (table).

 Phytochemicals and research

 Blueberries contain anthocyanins, other polyphenols and various phytochemicals under preliminary research for their potential biological effects.
 Most polyphenol studies have been conducted using the highbush cultivar of blueberries (V. corymbosum), while content of polyphenols and anthocyanins in lowbush (wild) blueberries (V. angustifolium) exceeds values found in highbush cultivars.

-A cut blueberry showing how, having been frozen and then thawed, the anthocyanins in the pericarp can run into the damaged cells, staining the flesh.